“He is the love of my life. And he is a miracle.”

-On February 18, Christian will celebrate his third birthday along with his family and over 180,000 of his closest facebook fans.
-As Christian reaches this milestone in his life, Special Kids would like to take a minute to reflect on the last few years and the road we have journeyed down with him.
+On February 18, 2014, Christian celebrated his third birthday along with his family and over 180,000 of his closest facebook fans.
+In honor of his birthday, Special Kids would like to take a minute to reflect on the last few years and the road we have journeyed down with him.

 In 2011, Christian first came through our doors at just a few months old after being born with a Tessier cleft lip and palate and cleft eyes.
 During these first few months of his life, Christian’s mother Lacey experienced several unkind looks and comments in reaction to her son’s condition, including one woman who told her she was a horrible person for not having an abortion.
 During this time, Lacey would say that Special Kids was the one place they could come and feel normal and loved.